Arjuna supplement herb information, benefit, side effects, research studies

-Terminalia Arjuna herb is used by doctors who practice Ayurvedic healing.
+Terminalia Arjuna bark herb is used by doctors who practice Ayurvedic healing.
+It has bio-active constituents which are known to exhibit medicinal as well as physiological activities.

 Benefits of Terminalia arjuna herb or extract